 Looking at the upfront costs without looking at the downstream business and return on investment is short-sighted and incomplete thinking.
 To illustrate this even further, I put together a quick payback analysis graph to compare 2 different approaches (and budgets) to bringing a product to market.

-“Fast Launch frederika” Investment: Spends 1M on product development plus 20k per month on overhead expenses.
-His spend translates into more upfront resources and shorter timelines.
+“Fast Launch Frederika” Investment: Spends $1M on product development plus $20k per month on overhead expenses.
+Her spend translates into more upfront resources and shorter timelines.
 It only takes 18 months for Frederika to get to market.
-Overhead plus initial spend comes to 1.36M
+Overhead plus initial spend comes to $1.36M

 Here’s where things get interesting:

 - Because “Fast Launch Frederika” got to market in 18 months, Frederika begin generating revenue sooner, reaching break even at month 29 and begin amassing profit.